-The difficulty in identifying a narcissist lies in differentiating between self confidence and self infatuation.
-This might seem blatantly obvious, but in the throws of a new relationship what is actually dominating and conceited may at first come across as strong and self-assured, characteristics that attracted you to them in an instant.
-As time progresses however, this becomes overbearing, their snide comments slowly chip away at your soul and you come to a fork in the road.
-Realising the crucial signs that you are dating a covert narcissist will help you make a swift exit before you’re in over your head.
+The difficulty in identifying a narcissist lies in differentiating between self-confidence and self-infatuation.
+This might seem blatantly obvious, but in the throes of a new relationship what is actually dominating and conceited may at first come across as strong and self-assured, characteristics that attracted you to them in an instant.
+As time progresses, however, this becomes overbearing, their snide comments slowly chip away at your soul and you come to a fork in the road.
+Realizing the crucial signs that you are dating a covert narcissist will help you make a swift exit before you’re in over your head.

 2. Passive aggression

-A classic sign of narcissism embodies aggression; be it passive or full on, narcissists have a tendency to put everyone down just to feel good about themselves.
-This may not solely be directed towards you, but also family, friends or work colleagues of your respective partner.
-It is often the case that judgement is made about dealing with situations and the narcissist, unsurprisingly, believing that they would have handled it better.
+A classic sign of narcissism embodies aggression; be it passive or full-on, narcissists have a tendency to put everyone down just to feel good about themselves.
+This may not solely be directed towards you, but also family, friends, or work colleagues of your respective partner.
+It is often the case that judgment is made about dealing with situations and the narcissist, unsurprisingly, believing that they would have handled it better.

 3. One of a kind